 Erin’s spontaneity and willingness to perform won her a spot on “Battle of the Instant Bands” on the Jimmy Fallon show in April of 2010.
 Having only 20 minutes to prepare with an impromptu band made up of complete strangers, Erin won over both Jimmy Fallon and the studio audience by naming the band (“Fallon Angels”) and the song (“Free Jimmy”) – the band performed the song with Erin on vocals to an explosive audience response and easily won the contest.

 After years of being told she was funny, on and off stage, in 2012 Erin decided to try her hand at standup comedy.
 Having found great comfort in front of an audience she was able to make this transition smoothly.
 Unlike playing music in bars and clubs where people may be chatting or not listening, comedy provided the much needed attention that Erin craved.
-In a very short amount of time she achieved much local success and has since performed nearly every major club in NYC and even Toronto.
-Listening to Erin’s sometimes self-deprecating humor takes you inside of her mind and opens her up to the listener.
-Her ‘crazy’ bit reminds every woman of the futility of chasing after the guy who just wasn’t that into her.
-Erin’s ability to laugh at herself and make others laugh at themselves is a true gift.
+In a very short amount of time she achieved much local success and has since performed nearly every major club in NYC and in Toronto and Montreal.
+She is also a regular feature at Funny Bone Comedy Clubs across the country.

-Erin is regularly voted Best Singer/Songwriter in the Capital Region by the Times Union Reader’s Poll and the Metroland Weekly.
+Erin is regularly voted Best Singer/Songwriter, Solo Musician and Comedian in the Capital Region by the Times Union Reader’s Poll, The Alt and the (sadly now defunct) Metroland.
 She has been the subject of several cover stories by both of those newspapers.
 She is definitely a local favorite.
 Erin has had the privilege to have shared the stage with national acts such as David Allen Coe, Leon Russell, Melissa Ferrick, Eric Burden and recently opened for one of her musical idols, Beth Hart.
 In comedy she has worked with Jeff Dye, Demetri Martin and In Living Color's Tommy Davidson.

 Erin likes to say that music is her spouse and comedy is her mistress.
 She tries to give them equal amounts of love and attention.
 Whether singing songs or telling jokes, Erin commands attention every time she steps foot on stage.